p5videoKit/IM-Screens-2025-03-ima/weeks/03_time.md

 ## Homework Week03

-- Expand your full screen p5js screen or write/find a new one to use url parameters to control the appearance of your sketch
+- Expand your full screen p5js screen or create a new one to that:

-  - make the p5js sketch available via your github repo as github pages
+  - uses url parameters to control the appearance of your sketch
+  - or makes us of some data to drive the visual
+  - in addition to another source of input such as camera/mic/ml5js
+  - consider accommodation of landscape and portrait screen orientation

 - add a link to your sketch on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2025-03-ima/wiki#week-03-homework)

+  - also make the p5js sketch available via your github repo as github pages
+  - be sure to include all atributions (eg. links to source sketch, ai chat prompts, etc.)

 - enter any questions or notes on your wiki page